 Participants in group therapy for addiction recovery improve not only from the interventions of the therapist, but also from observing others in the group and receiving feedback from other group members also undergoing treatment for substance abuse disorders.
 The group format, does not provide the one-on-one attention of individual formats, but has several advantages that improve one’s likelihood to overcome addiction and help sustain their recovery from alcohol and drug abuse

 Similar to family therapy, group therapy is a style that can incorporate any of the psychotherapy schools.
 The advantages of group therapy include:

-Residential and Intensive Outpatient Group Therapy can provide the patient with feedback from other people who are also in recovery from alcohol and drugs.
+Our programs can provide the patient with feedback from other people who are also in recovery from alcohol and drugs.
 Getting different perspectives is often helpful in promoting growth, change and self-awareness that can be helpful in sustaining sobriety and addiction recovery.

 By seeing how others handle similar challenges in undergoing addiction treatment and maintaining sobriety, the patient can rapidly add new coping methods to his or her behaviors.
 This is beneficial in that it can give the patient a variety of perspectives on addiction recovery skills and methods that are helpful, seem to work and when to apply these learned sobriety maintenance skills.

 Mary listens to Joan talk about how telling her husband that he hurt her feelings was more productive than simply getting angry at him and not speaking.
 As she listens, Mary thinks of how she might try this same strategy with her husband.
 She can then try out this new behavior by practicing with the men in the group.